digicatapult/veritable-ui/README.md

 npm run dev
 ```

-> When the project is up, it can be found on `http://localhost:3000/`.
+> :bulb: When service is running, it can be accessed on `http://localhost:3000/`.
 Api Docs are available on `http://localhost:3000/api-docs` and swagger `http://localhost:3000/swagger/`.

-## Environment variables
+## Environment variables {#env_vars}
 This is the list of all environment variables including brief description

 | variable name                  | required | default                                                        | description                                                                                      |